cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 The rest of the code should work without any change.

 Now you can use `PointFolder.setVisibleInteractive`, to toggle visibility at all `PointDomainObject`s.
+To get the visible state for all the domain object in the folder, you can use the method `getVisibleState()`.
+This function works recursively and will normally return one of `All`, `Some`, `None` or `Disabled`.

 ## One domain object for all the points

 This is more challenging, but should be done if number of points typically is large.

-- You must implement your selection mechanism yourself in the domain object by for instance keep the index of the selected point or a list of multi selection is allowed.
+- You must implement your selection mechanism yourself in the domain object by for instance keep the index of the selected point or a list if multi selection is allowed.
 - You have to do changes in the tool.
 - The view should show all points, in addition the selected point different then the other.
 - In the view the `intersectIfCloser` should be override so the index of your point should be return with the `CustomObjectIntersection`.
-You can use the field userData to have the index of the closest intersected point.
+You can use the field `userData` to have the index of the closest intersected point.
 - None of this is particularly hard in this architecture.